 This account will provide them with their own school email address and give them access to online versions of Office 365 applications, such as Word, PowerPoint and Excel.
-Pupils can use these applications to complete school work and their school email address to communicate with teachers regarding any work set.
+Pupils can use these applications to complete school work and their school email address to log into applications such as Satchel One.